titumozammel/human-energy-economics/README.md

 > ## Engineering Operational Silence
 >
 > **Fewer Reasons to Respond.**
->
 > **Recover Human Energy.**
 > **Reduce Operational Noise.**
+> **Expand Execution Capacity.**
 > **Create Sustainable Business Value.**

 ---

-## Definition
+## What is Human Energy Economics?

-**Human Energy Economics (HEE)** is a management philosophy and conceptual framework developed from practical experience, systems thinking, and operational insight.
-It recognizes **Human Energy** as the primary organizational resource through which people transform knowledge, technology, capital, and processes into **Execution Capacity** and **Sustainable Business Value**.
+**Human Energy Economics (HEE)** is a management philosophy and organizational framework that recognizes **Human Energy** as the primary organizational resource through which knowledge, technology, capital, and processes create value.

-HEE proposes that organizations improve long-term performance by systematically reducing **Operational Noise**, recovering lost Human Energy, and redirecting that recovered capacity toward meaningful execution, innovation, continuous improvement, and sustainable organizational value.
+Rather than optimizing how people respond to work, HEE focuses on eliminating unnecessary operational demand.
+By reducing **Operational Noise**, organizations recover Human Energy, expand **Execution Capacity**, and create sustainable business value.

 ---

-## The Three Laws of Human Energy Economics
+## The Three Laws of HEE

-### 1. Law of Human Energy

-Human Energy is the primary organizational resource through which all other organizational resources create value.
+1. **Human Energy** is the primary organizational resource through which all other resources create value.

-### 2. Law of Operational Noise

-Operational Noise acts as a hidden organizational tax by consuming Human Energy without creating proportional business value.
+2. **Operational Noise** acts as a hidden organizational tax by consuming Human Energy without creating proportional business value.

-### 3. Law of Energy Recovery

-Recovering Human Energy through the systematic elimination of recurring operational demand expands Execution Capacity and enables Sustainable Business Value.
+3. **Human Energy Recovery** expands Execution Capacity and enables Sustainable Business Value.

 ---